Disability studies in education: Criticisms of the medical model in education

+Research and inquiry

 DSE scholars challenge research methodologies that serve to objectify, marginalize, and oppress disabled people.
 They promote research that is created by and accountable to disabled people, rather than portraying them as subjects.
 They recognize the value of interdisciplinary approaches within and outside the educational field and promote interaction among researchers from a variety of disciplinary perspectives.
 Research on DSE depends on who is telling their story, and who is being recorded in the research.
 The research is not intended to exclude some voices of the disability community, but to amplify all voices to share their stories.
 Research in DSE holds power because it can be used as a tool for others in society who deserve equity, inclusion, and dignity.
 In DSE research there is no evidence to claim the research is scientific.
 Most of the research is made up of beliefs and assumptions.
 This is because researches are not free from theory free observation, thus causing observations to be influenced.
 Scientific research procedures can objectify people with disabilities because they are looked at as subjects instead of people.